ETF Investing: Unlocking New Market Opportunities

 Liquidity

-Unlike mutual funds, which trade once a day, exchange-traded funds can be bought and sold throughout the trading day, offering higher liquidity.
+Unlike mutual funds, which trade once a day, ETF can be bought and sold throughout the trading day, offering higher liquidity.

 Tax Efficiency